IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Values.md

 `Value`s with a token count of five or less appear 99,305,302 times (98.12% of the total number of `Value`s).
 The maximum token count is 548, and only 137643 `Value`s (0.13%) have a token count greater than 100.
-It is difficult to quntify precisely, but it seems that it is very rare to have a `Value` which has a large number of currency symbols each with a large number of different token names.
+It is difficult to quantify precisely, but it seems that it is very rare to have a `Value` which has a large number of currency symbols each with a large number of different token names.
 For example, for almost all `Value`s with more than 100 currency symbols, typically at least 90% the currency symbols have only a single associated token name, and there will be a maximum of two or three currency symbols whose number of token names is in double figures.